 - Diversified notification methods.
 Emails represent a key approach for users to receive notifications of relevant activities they want to know.
 They can be sent based on the rule set by users themselves, who are able to customize the sender email address and their receiver lists.
 Besides, other channels, such as Slack and WeChat, are also supported to meet the need of our users.
 In this connection, KubeSphere provides users with more notification preferences as they are updated on the latest development in KubeSphere no matter what channel they select.

-For more information, please see Project Administration and Usage.
+For more information, please see Project User Guide.

 Log Query and Collection